 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Statistics & Actuarial Science B.S. grads have attained six months to one year after graduation.
+Here's a sampling of positions and graduate programs Statistics & Actuarial Science B.S. grads have attained six months to one year after graduation.

-- Actuarial Analyst - Securian Financial Group, St. Paul, MN
+- Actuarial Associate - Securian Financial, St. Paul, MN

 - Associate Actuarial Analyst - UnitedHealth Group, Minnetonka, MN